Writing Fiction: Master the Short Story

 Fundamentals of Fiction Writing

-Get the tools you need to write and publish stories in WRITING FICTION: MASTER THE SHORT STORY
+Get the tools you need to begin writing short stories in WRITING FICTION: MASTER THE SHORT STORY

 Do you dream of writing fiction, but you don't know how to begin?
 In this five-week course, you'll learn the fundamentals of narrative craft: